Amart85/dp-090-databricks-ml/Instructions/Labs/02a-preparing-data-for-machine-learning.md

 ---
 # Preparing Data for Machine Learning

 Machine Learning is primarily about training models that you can use to provide predictive services to applications.
 In this exercise, you'll see how you can use Azure Databricks to prepare training data for machine learning purposes.
-To begin, you need to have access to an Azure Databricks workspace with an interactive cluster.
-If you do not have a workspace and/or the required cluster, follow the instructions below.
-Otherwise, you can skip to the section [Upload the Databricks notebook archive](#Upload-the-Databricks-notebook-archive).

 ## Unit Pre-requisites